-In 2016, tuition for full-time students at NACC was $3,690 a year for in-state students and $7,740 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2004, tuition for full-time students at NACC was $3,690 a year for in-state students and $7,380 a year for out-of-state students.

-If these numbers feel scary, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students pay far less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make the amount you do have to pay for college more manageable.
+Remember, the "sticker price" of tuition does not give you enough information to determine the actual cost of attending any given college.
+Many students pay much less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Additionally, student loans can make theprice of collegefeel more doable until you're done with college.

 Public schools receive funds from the state to help them cover costs.
 These institutions offer reduced tuition for students who are residents of that state.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Northeast Alabama Community College.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at NACC pay $870 in fees each academic year.
+The majority of colleges also have fees to help cover the cost of facilties, like the library, gym and computer labs.

-There may also be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+There may be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
 Most colleges have ways for students who may struggle to participate because of cost can get help covering these fees.

-|2021 Total Tuition and Expenses
+|2023 Total Tuition and Expenses